-- Training and Development Events on Regular Class Days:
+- Professional and Personal Development Events on Regular Class Days:

 Participation in ODET training and development programs and events must be approved in advance by the employee’s supervisor.
-If approval is granted, the employee may attend the training as part of his/her normal working day.
+If approval is granted, the employee may attend the training as part of his/her normal working day as release time.

 - Training and Development on Non-Class Campus Days:

 To the extent reasonably possible, the college shall allow classified employees equivalent opportunity to attend staff development and training events on days when the campus is closed to the public.
 (Article 10.3 – Classified Negotiated Agreement).